Do auto insurance companies do background checks?

 Car insurance companies want to know they’re providing insurance to drivers who won’t cost them more money than they pay.

-Bad drivers, those with criminal backgrounds, and those who have a bad credit history are all considered risky investments, and car insurance companies want you to pay more than good drivers with clean criminal and credit histories.
+Bad drivers, those with criminal backgrounds, without a solid insurance history, and those who have a bad credit history are all considered risky investments, and car insurance companies want you to pay more than good drivers with clean criminal and credit histories.

 This still begs the question of why your background is so important.
 Driving histories contain many facts about your driving habits, but they don’t always tell the entire story.